m4sterbunny/ParasitesWithoutBorders/Indexing/Edition7/Procedure.md

 * Select "Not Found Words"

 To remove the filters select the "show all" option.

+### Remove duplicates
+* By using the "Find" option and selecting "By headers" you can filter the results down to the hits from a specific list
+* Where a word is a header the software makes duplicates
+* Select the words and make a word label for these words ( will put a colour block next to these words to find them more easily)
+* Scan the list for the colour and disable the duplicate word that is not a header type.

+### Remove duplicate page numbers
+* TBC
+* currently exporting index as a csv, removing duplicate page numbers in a jupyter notebook
+* need to test importing corrected list

 ### Export Index (Optional Step 5)